The Stewart Story

-In Higshchool he excelled in Art classes but outside those school walls he lived to surf.
-By the time high school was over he had bought a 1963 Ford van for 500 bucks and split for the West coast.
-He landed in Encinitas where he made Swamis his local break.
-Everyday you could find bill carving the point with on his 5’6″ Plastic Fantastic twin fin.
-Surfing his way further north he made his way to his dream spot, San Clemente.
-Here he paid his dues.
-Paying his dues polishing, sanding, and selling boards, he took in everything he could about shaping boards.
-While painting, shaping and Riding for Rick James, BIll’s airbrushing skills caught the attention of OP.
-After airbrushing hundreds of boards for them, he was hired by south shore and then Hobie for his airbrushing and shaping abilities.
-Though he was working hard crafting the boards he still rode competitively, and had much success at the professional level riding for Hobie.
+Always creatively inclined, Bill excelled in his high school art classes, but once school let out, he lived to surf.
+After he graduated from high school, he bought a 1963 Ford van for 500 bucks and split for California.
+He landed in Encinitas and quickly became a regular at Swamis.
+Just about everyday you’d find Bill carving the point with on his 5’6″ favorite Plastic Fantastic twin fin.
+Surfing his way north up the coast, he eventually ended at his dream location, San Clemente.
+It was there he got his first job at a surfboard factory.
+He paid his dues polishing & sanding boards while learning everything he could about shaping.
+While painting, shaping and riding for Rick James, BIll’s airbrushing skills caught the attention of Ocean Pacific and was hired to airbrush for them.
+After painting hundreds of boards for OP, he was hired by South Shore and then Hobie for his unique airbrushing and shaping abilities.
+Though he was working hard crafting surfboards, he still surfed competitively and had great success at the Pro level surfing for Hobie.

-Stewart Surfboards, Bill’s first shop, was official opened in 1978 in the alley of Broken Dreams, Dana Point.
-Bill, by himself, hand painted, hand shaped, took orders, sold merch, literally running the register, in his tiny Laguna Beach shop.
-It was the spark of marrying his lovely bride Christy, and becoming the father of a son and daughter that fueled a new found seriousness for shaping boards.
-With his notoriety growing he put together a team that at the time included names like, Mike “snips” Parsons, Pat Allen, shane & Gavin Beschen.
+In 1978, Bill started his own label Stewart Surfboards and opened first shop in Laguna Beach.
+By himself, Bill hand painted, hand shaped, took orders, sold airbrushed T-shirts & hats in his tiny Laguna Beach shop.
+Marrying his lovely bride Christy, and becoming the father of a son and daughter were events that sparked a new found determination and work ethic in his business and the craft of board building.
+As his notoriety in the surfing world grew, he put together a surf team that at the time included names like Mike Parsons, Pat Allen, Shane & Gavin Beschen.

-It was in the 80’s when Bill’s inventive mind, came up with what would be the cornerstone of his distinct shape of board.
-He wanted a longboard that would go faster and turn harder.
-So the beveled rail Hydro Hull was conceived, built, and to the day is still a world wide staple in longboard design.
+It was in the mid 80’s when Bill’s inventive mind, came up with what would be the one of the greatest achievements of his distinct surfboard designs.
+He was after a longboard that would go faster and turned harder that what current longboard designs were capable of.
+The result of that search was the beveled rail Hydro Hull that had a distinctive single to double concave bottom and a 2+1 fin setup.
+To this day, the Hydro hull is still a proven design standard for the modern longboard.

-Bill is an artist, shaper, inventor and a surfer with no stopping in sight.
+Bill Stewart – An Artist, Shaper, Inventor and Surfer with no stopping in sight.